Calculator Blog Contact Us

 1 cubic yard (yd³) of concrete equals 27 cubic feet (ft³) or 0.7646 cubic meters (m³) and weighs approximately 3,900 lbs (1,769 kg).
 Ready-mix concrete from a ready-mix plant costs $125–$165 per cubic yard on average, with prices varying by region, delivery distance, and mix strength (measured in psi or MPa).

 One 80 lb bag of concrete covers 0.6 cubic feet (ft³).
 Divide the total cubic feet needed by 0.6 to get the bag count.
-A 10×10×4-inch slab needs 33.3 ft³ ÷ 0.6 = 56 bags of 80 lb concrete.
 For larger projects over 1 cubic yard, ordering ready-mix concrete from a ready-mix company is more cost-effective.

 A 50-pound bag of concrete yields approximately 0.375 cubic feet (ft³) of mixed concrete, which equals 0.0106 cubic meters (m³).
 A standard 60 lb bag yields 0.45 ft³, and an 80 lb bag yields 0.6 ft³.
 Use this concrete bag calculator to determine the exact number of bags needed for any project.